 pastoral support KS3

 We have a dedicated team of pastoral staff working in all Key Stages and with each year group.
 These are non-teaching staff members, who are there to deal with day-to-day pastoral issues as and when they arise.
 The Pastoral Team is led by Mrs Williams, Director of Pastoral Care and Safeguarding.
-Miss Davison is also the Deputy Safeguarding Lead.
+Mrs Williams is also the Deputy Safeguarding Lead.

 In Key Stage 3, we have a Head of Year for each of Years 7-9.
 The Heads of Year work closely with the Form Tutors in each year group to ensure the right ethos and tone is set for all students.
 Equally, they work with teaching staff and the Student Progress Leader, setting standards to ensure all students achieve the best possible rates of progression and attainment and working with students and parents to plan interventions as appropriate where a student may be struggling for whatever reason.